SebWouters/CheMPS2/README.md

     possibility to compile the doxygen documentation.
 4. Option4 is the prefix of the installation directory; typically `/usr` or `/usr/local` on Linux.
-On my computer, libchemps2 is then installed in `prefix/lib/x86_64-linux-gnu/` and the headers in `prefix/include/chemps2`.
+On my computer, libchemps2 is then installed in `/prefix/lib/x86_64-linux-gnu/` and the headers in `/prefix/include/chemps2`.
 5. Option5 can be `ON` or `OFF` and is used to avoid building the shared library (please use the default here).
+6. Option6 can be `ON` or `OFF` and is used to switch on the possibility to compile the user manual with sphinx.

 If one or more of the required libraries are not found, use the command

-    > CMAKE_INCLUDE_PATH=option6 CMAKE_LIBRARY_PATH=option7 CXX=option1 cmake .. -DMKL=option2 -DBUILD_DOCUMENTATION=option3 -DCMAKE_INSTALL_PREFIX=option4 -DSTATIC_ONLY=option5
+    > CMAKE_INCLUDE_PATH=option7 CMAKE_LIBRARY_PATH=option8 CXX=option1 cmake .. -DMKL=option2 -DBUILD_DOCUMENTATION=option3 -DCMAKE_INSTALL_PREFIX=option4 -DSTATIC_ONLY=option5 -DBUILD_SPHINX=option6

-instead, where option6 and option7 are respectively the missing colon-separated include and library paths, e.g.
+instead, where option7 and option8 are respectively the missing colon-separated include and library paths:

     CMAKE_INCLUDE_PATH=/my_libs/lib1/include:/my_libs/lib2/include

-and

     CMAKE_LIBRARY_PATH=/my_libs/lib1/lib:/my_libs/lib2/lib

 To compile, run: